mkalam-alami/jsx-pistols/README.md

 }
 ```

-In production you can either copy the files as-is, or compile them to JavaScript for performance.
+In production, it is recommended to let TypeScript compile the templates to JavaScript for performance.

 ### Rendering